upa-url/upa/README.md

 #### Embedding with CPM.cmake script

-If you are using the [CPM.cmake script](https://github.com/cpm-cmake/CPM.cmake) and have included it in your CMakeCMakeLists.txt, then:
+If you are using the [CPM.cmake script](https://github.com/cpm-cmake/CPM.cmake) and have included it in your `CMakeLists.txt`, then:

 ```cmake
 CPMAddPackage("gh:upa-url/upa@0.4.0")